 - If applicable, Request for recognition of lectures already completed

-- Confirmation of Acceptance as Doctoral Candidate for enrolement as a doctoral student (to be handed in at the Students’ Registration Office, Rubenowstraße 2, see Doctoral website University of Greifswald, ger)
+- Confirmation of Acceptance as Doctoral Candidate for enrolement as a doctoral student (after admission to be handed in at the Students’ Registration Office, Rubenowstraße 2, see Doctoral website University of Greifswald, ger)

 Applicants will be informed in writing as to whether their application is accepted or rejected.